This page is a guide to fitting your helmet as well as Cascade's guide to helmets.

 Whether for recreation or transportation, bicycling is a healthy activity that has proven to increase life-expectancy, decrease chances of heart disease and obesity, and increase one's happiness.

 Like all activities, bicycling carries some risk of injury.
 One risk is crashing.
 The most common injuries from crashes are scrapes and bruises.
 Serious crashes, while rare, often involve head injuries.

 Cascade requires all riders in its Free Daily Rides Program and major event rides to wear a helmet at all times, and encourages its members to comply with the helmet laws across the region.
 In order to be effective, the helmet should fit and be properly adjusted.

 Visit the Washington State Department of Transportation's bike helmet requirements website which lists local requirements across the state.

-Many organizations in the Puget Sound region provide access to affordable helmets at community events and through other programs.
+Many other organizations in the Puget Sound region provide access to affordable helmets at community events and through other programs.
 Find a low-cost helmet provider in King County.